Melania Nudges Trump’s Hand To Remind Donald To Place His Hand Over His Heart During National Anthem [Video]

 The following video GIF showing First Lady Melania Trump tapping President Donald Trump’s hand to remind him to place his hand on his heart during the National Anthem is getting pretty popular.
 As seen in the video, Melania and Barron Trump place their hands on their hearts, while Mr. Trump’s hands are at his sides.
 As the video zooms in, Melania’s hand nudges President Trump’s hand, and he places his right hand on his heart.

-It is a traditional gesture of placing one’s hand on their heart during the National Anthem, a tradition that has earned criticism of being called unpatriotic when they fail to place their hands on their hearts.
+The gesture of placing one’s hand on his or her heart during the National Anthem has become so traditional, people are often called unpatriotic when they fail to place their hands on their hearts.

 So, according to some viewers, Melania may have saved Mr. Trump from a faux pas moment.
 However, since the nudge was caught on camera, plenty of comments are flowing in about the hand-on-heart reminder, with videos like the one below being re-tweeted and liked thousands of times.